meghanclownfish/Nucella-lapillus-genome/1_extraction/README.md

 14. spin for 20 min @ 13,000 rpm / 16,627 rcf
 15. remove/discard supernatant by gentle pipetting
 16. gently add 1000 μL of cold 70% ethanol to wash the pellet (do not mix, dribble down side of tube)
+17. remove the ethanol
-17. air-dry the pellet (but not to completion): remove as much ethanol as possible by subjecting the tube to a quick spin in the microcentrifuge and removing residual ethanol.
+18. air-dry the pellet (but not to completion): remove as much ethanol as possible by subjecting the tube to a quick spin in the microcentrifuge and removing residual ethanol.
 Let sit open to the air for a few minutes.
-18. resuspend pellet in TE buffer(200 μl)
+19. resuspend pellet in TE buffer(200 μl)

 ## RNAse A Treatment
 * add 10ul of RNAse A